Iris-Smok/JoyfulBookstore-PP5/README.md

 _Navigation bar:_

 - The navigation bar appears on every page so users can easily navigate through the site
-- Navigation bar has links for 'Home', 'All Books', 'Categories' and icons for search bar, account and shopping bag
+- Navigation bar has links for 'Home', 'All Books', 'Categories', 'Special Offers and icons for search bar, account and shopping bag

 _Account - Login/Register:_